jfields4733/Jordan/-5MuxOfMux/README.md

 *Where is the original documentation for this command that creates muxes?*
 Exhaust 10 minutes trying to find it.
 List off the keywords you used to search for an explanation and URL's that you find that are closer than these:

 This presentation from [Standford](https://web.stanford.edu/class/archive/ee/ee371/ee371.1066/tools/verilog_tips.pdf) talks about how to build arrays of wires but not this command.
 This is a lab from [University of Maryland College Park](https://ece.umd.edu/class/enee245.S2015/Lab7.pdf) very similar to this lab, but doesn't mention this technique.
 This is a [link](http://electrosofts.com/verilog/mux.html) that inspired the instructor to start playing around with this command.
+[Cliff Cummings](http://www.sunburst-design.com/papers/)  is an engineer that has been at the forefront of driving Verilog and System Verilog evolution.

 ## Ethics

+The ethics questions below are more important than your answers.
+The goal in answering them is to remember the question.
+So the best answers are a non-trivial, thoughtful, relevant hypothesis.

 #### Ethics of Change